-II.4.1.7.
-Place a car call to bottom floor to run car into buffer.
+II.4.1.7 Place a car call to bottom floor to run car into buffer.
 After car strikes buffer and drive sheave slips under cables, quickly flip controller inspection switch to inspection to stop car.
-Run car up to bottom floor level and remove all jumpers above.
+Run car up to bottom floor level and remove all jumpers above, and reconnect RD if used.